maciejkrolik/EasyZTM/README.md

 # EasyZTM
 Xamarin Forms app showing real time ZTM timetable.
 Works on Android and iOS.
-Made in MVVM pattern and using Prism framework.
+Made in MVVM pattern using Prism framework and Unity container.